Ellednera/MapSearching/README.md

 4. TestScript.java - can be run

 - Compile only CityMap.java, the Station class will be compiled together.
 - Compile and run TestScript.java to see how the program reacts to problematic input (Usually it's programming errors).
-Feel free to edit and add on more features to this file (let me know if you want your codes to be included here)
+Feel free to edit and add on more features to this file

 ## Classes & Methods
 ### 1. Station